 INTELLIGENCE

-Intelligence is the eyes and ears of the Royal Air Force.
-It is a crucial part in the planning and conduct of all operations.
-Intelligence obtains and analyses a variety of sources to ensure understanding of adversaries and find threats.
+Intelligence is a crucial part in the planning and conduct of all operations.
+Intelligence obtains and analyses a variety of sources to ensure understanding of adversaries, and to find threats.

-Whether using linguist skills to interpret foreign language transmissions or providing vital analysis to support military forces deployed around the world, there will never be a dull day.
+Whether using linguistic skills to interpret foreign language transmissions, or providing vital analysis to support military forces deployed around the world, there will be new challenges every day.

-Whether using your skills as a linguist or using state-of-the-art technology to help gather intelligence, you will play a key role in protecting RAF personnel and assets.
+Whether using your skills as a linguist, or using state-of-the-art technology to gather intelligence, you’ll play a key role in protecting RAF personnel and assets.

 INTELLIGENCE

-In Intelligence you will use technology and your analytical skills to provide the RAF with vital information.
-Your actions will make a direct and timely impact on operations around the world.
+Using technology and your analytical skills, you’ll provide the RAF with vital information.
+Your actions will have a direct, and timely, impact on operations around the world.

-You will have the opportunity to develop your linguistic skills to interpret foreign language transmissions, gathering valuable information using state-of-the-art surveillance systems.
+There are opportunities to develop your linguistic skills and put them to use interpreting foreign language transmissions, and you’ll gather valuable information using state-of-the-art surveillance systems.

 RAF Intelligence officer giving briefing on hostile aircraft identification.